RomainCuchet/CoinsAI/README.md

 ![final results](https://imgur.com/JIJb0pu.png)

-For robots to navigate effectively in a warehouse while avoiding obstacles, they are typically equipped with expensive sensors such as LiDARs.
+For robots to navigate effectively in a warehouse while avoiding obstacles, they are typically equipped with expensive sensors such as Lidar’s.
 My goal is to develop a low-cost alternative system using only a camera and a processing unit.
-The system will use the

- camera to detect obstacles with a fine-tuned YOLOv8s model.
+The system will use the camera to detect obstacles with a fine-tuned YOLOv8s model.
 An anti-collision system will then calculate and update the robot's trajectory in real-time using an implementation of the JumpPoint Search.

 Training a YOLO model requires a large dataset.
 However, I was unable to find an adequate dataset of industrial obstacles captured from a bird's-eye view, nor was it feasible to create my own dataset for testing various configurations and post-processing methods.
 To address this, I decided to use coins as a substitute for obstacles due to their ease of arrangement in different configurations.
 While the primary objective was to detect objects, I extended its scope to include obstacle classification.
 Coin classification, as we will explore in the following sections, is an intriguing problem in its own.